aliok/ion-affix/README.md

 # ion-affix
-**ion-affix** is a small Angular directive for Ionic framework to have sticky affix elements.
+**ion-affix** is a lightweight Angular directive for Ionic framework to have sticky affix elements.

 Directive requires no additional dependencies.
 Just Ionic and Angular.